 Language: As we said before most of the people, especially in Colombo speaks English.
 But, it is well to know that official languages are Sinhalese and Tamil.
-The last is widely spoken mostly on the North of the are both official languages, with Tamil spoken mostly in the North and Sinhalese in the rest of the country.
+The last is widely spoken mostly in the North of the country.
+Both are official languages, with Tamil spoken mostly in the North and Sinhalese in the rest of the country.

 Visa: The Government of Sri Lanka has introduced a Free Visa Waiver for visitors from over 100 countries in the World, since August 2019.
-You can check if you have a free visa access on the website Visa Free Waiver Countries.
+You can check if you have free visa access on the website Visa-Free Waiver Countries.

 Sri Lanka is safe?
 Yes!